voicebase/voicebase-docs/docs/how-to-guides/https-request-security.md

 - `POST` requests MUST specify the `Content-Type` of the body
 - `POST` requests MUST specify the `Content-Length` of the body
 - `POST` request type size MUST match the specified `Content-Type`
-- `POST` request body size MUST match the specified `Content-Length`
+- `POST` request body size MUST match the specified `Content-Length`, unless Chunked-Transfer is used
+- `POST` requests with Chunked-Transfer encoding MUST specify the `Content-Length` of each chunk
 - `POST` requests over 1MB in size SHOULD use Chunked-Transfer encoding and 100-Continue